Second Bill of Rights: Found footage

 Roosevelt presented the January 11, 1944, State of the Union address to the public on radio as a fireside chat from the White House: Today I sent my Annual Message to the Congress, as required by the Constitution.
 It has been my custom to deliver these Annual Messages in person, and they have been broadcast to the Nation.
 I intended to follow this same custom this year.
 But like a great many other people, I have had the "flu", and although I am practically recovered, my doctor simply would not let me leave the White House to go up to the Capitol.
 Only a few of the newspapers of the United States can print the Message in full, and I am anxious that the American people be given an opportunity to hear what I have recommended to the Congress for this very fateful year in our history — and the reasons for those recommendations.
 Here is what I said ...

 He asked that newsreel cameras film the last portion of the address, concerning the Second Bill of Rights.
 This footage was believed lost until it was uncovered in 2008 in South Carolina by Michael Moore while researching the film Capitalism: A Love Story.
 The footage shows Roosevelt's Second Bill of Rights address in its entirety as well as a shot of the eight rights printed on a sheet of paper.

-Legacy
+Criticism and legacy

+Some historians have pointed to the contradiction between FDR's Economic Bill of Rights and his decision to keep Japanese Americans in concentration camps contrary to the urgings of key advisors including Attorney General Francis Biddle and Secretary of Interior Harold Ickes.
+David T. Beito has argued that "Japanese Americans had particular reason to regard the Economic Bill of Rights as a cruel joke.
+For them, a "decent home" often meant a desert dormitory with Army-issued cots.
+Any "remunerative job" in the camps paid considerably less than if performed by a white counterpart.
+The freedom from "unfair competition" meant nothing to people shorn of their businesses because of confinement in the camps."